 When we think of parking lots, we may think of slow driving and open space.
 Instead of thinking about parking lots outside of normal traffic, we should consider parking lots like busy streets.
 Drivers and pedestrians alike can be unpredictable, and in parking lots there are not always clear and established rules, so stay alert and keep your kiddos close!

 When you’re walking through a parking lot, remember it’s as though your family is traveling across a crowded road.
 This mindset shift will help you stay vigilant, avoid overconfidence, and keep your family safe.
+Can you wait to answer that phone call until you’re on the road or even better, home?

 Be a Defensive Walker